Krupa-lakshmana/Krupa-lakshmana/README.md

 ## 👋 About Me

-I'm a **Software Engineer with 2+ years of experience** designing and shipping **production-grade backend systems, GenAI pipelines, and cloud-native infrastructure** — across both cloud and on-prem environments.
+I'm a **Software Engineer with 2+ years of experience** designing and shipping **production-grade backend systems, GenAI pipelines, and cloud-native infrastructure** across both cloud and on-prem environments.

-My work lives at the intersection of **distributed systems** and **applied AI**: architecting services that handle high-throughput workloads, building RAG pipelines that go beyond PoC, and hardening deployments with real observability — not just dashboards.
+My work lives at the intersection of **distributed systems** and **applied AI**: architecting services that handle high-throughput workloads, building RAG pipelines that go beyond PoC, and hardening deployments with real observability, not just dashboards.

 **What I bring to a team:**
 - 🏗️ **Systems thinking** — I design for failure modes, not just happy paths